ElementalMythic/mod2challenge/README.md

 ## Design:

-The following images display the finished product:
+The following images display parts of the finished product for your reference:

 <img width="1561" alt="portfolio1" src="https://user-images.githubusercontent.com/112007722/190208664-ba5a1535-357f-4924-9e77-63a52b1fe32b.png">